 Lake Okeechobee located in central southern Florida, north of the Everglades and south of Orlando.
 It links the Atlantic and Gulf sides of Florida via the Port Mayaca Lock on the east side of the lake and the Moore Haven Lock on the lake’s western side.
 Drainage canals lower the lake and drain adjacent lands for farming.
-Agricultural activities around the Lake Okeechobee area include cattle ranching, dairy-farming, and crop production of sugarcane, winter vegetables, citrus, sod, sweet corn and rice.
+Agricultural activities around the Lake Okeechobee area include cattle ranching, dairy farming, and crop production of sugarcane, winter vegetables, citrus, sod, sweet corn, and rice.

 In 1926 and 1928, hurricane waters destroyed the dikes on the lake’s southern edge, which resulted in thousands of deaths.
 Canals and levees were built and the Lake Okeechobee waterway developed for use as a reservoir.
-Today, the U.S. Army Corp of Engineers and the South Florida Water Management District direct the waters via dikes, canals and floodgates to protect against flooding, to prevent navigation of saltwater intrusion, and to give water for agricultural irrigation and drinking water supplies to large urban areas in South Florida.
+Today, the U.S. Army Corps of Engineers and the South Florida Water Management District direct the waters via dikes, canals, and floodgates to protect against flooding, to prevent navigation of saltwater intrusion, and to give water for agricultural irrigation and drinking water supplies to large urban areas in South Florida.
 These water management activities have greatly encumbered the water flow from the Big O to the Everglades.
 Instead of alternating wet and dry seasons, which provided steady sheets of water, the Everglades now receive times of drought or powerful discharges of water.